 Always place your infant on his or her back to sleep and never on his or her stomach or side.
 This is true for naps as well as nighttime sleep.

 Don't place your infant face down on soft surfaces, such as a waterbed, sheepskin, soft pillow, bean bag, soft mattress, or fluffy comforter.

 Try to keep your infant’s head and neck in a neutral (straight) position when the baby is lying down.
 If the neck bends too far back or forward, breathing can be blocked.

 Don't expose your infant to cigarette smoke.
 Never smoke in the home or around the baby.
 If you smoke, change your clothes before touching your infant.
 Insist that other smokers follow your example.
 Make your home and car smoke free at all times.

 Follow up with your child's healthcare provider as advised.
 Be sure to return for your baby’s next scheduled exam.

 Always call the healthcare provider if you have any questions.
 In infants, minor symptoms can worsen very quickly.
-Also, call your child's healthcare provider right away for any of the following:
+Also, call your child's healthcare provider right away for any of these:

-Pauses in breathing that lasts more than 15 seconds
+Pauses in breathing that last more than 15 seconds

 Baby stops breathing and becomes limp, pale, or blue around the mouth